Skip to content Skip to footer navigation

 Alternatively, visit the Australian Bedding Stewardship Council (ABSC) website or Planet Ark's mattress recycling portal to find other mattress recyclers operating in your area, but be aware that some of these may only serve commercial customers.

-Before buying a new mattress, check if the retailer you are buying from will take your old mattress for recycling.
+If you're replacing your mattress, check if the retailer you're buying your new one from will take your old mattress away for recycling.
 Merchants who are participants in the ABSC have to commit to helping find better solutions for mattresses at the end of their life.

 ABSC participant Snooze, for example, invites those not serviced by council pickups or Soft Landing to contact them, saying some of their stores may be able to arrange removal.
 The company did not confirm with CHOICE what happens to the mattresses in this process or if users are charged a fee.